-Less than 1.0 EU per μg of the HA1(H7N9)-Shanghai by the LAL method.
+Less than 1.0 EU per μg by the LAL method.

 >95% as determined by SDS-PAGE.

 Lyophilized from 0.22 μm filtered solution in PBS, pH7.4.
-Normally Mannitol or Trehalose are added as protectants before lyophilization.
+Normally trehalose is added as protectant before lyophilization.

-Contact us for customized product format or formulation.
+Contact us for customized product form or formulation.

-See Certificate of Analysis for details of reconstitution instruction and specific concentration.
+Please see Certificate of Analysis for specific instructions.

-Avoid repeated freeze-thaw cycles.
+Please avoid repeated freeze-thaw cycles.

-No activity loss was observed after storage at:
+No activity loss is observed after storage at:

 Influenza, commonly known as "the flu", is an infectious disease of birds and mammals caused by RNA viruses of the family Orthomyxoviridae, the influenza viruses.
 The virus is divided into three main types (Influenzavirus A, Influenzavirus B, and Influenzavirus C), which are distinguished by differences in two major internal proteins (hemagglutinin (HA) and neuraminidase (NA), which are the most important targets for the immune system.
 The type A viruses are the most virulent human pathogens among the three influenza types and cause the most severe disease.
 The serotypes that have been confirmed in humans, ordered by the number of known human pandemic deaths, are: H1N1, H2N2, H3N2, H5N1, H7N7, H1N2, H9N2, H7N2, H7N3, H10N7, H7N9.
 H7N9 is a serotype of the species Influenzavirus A (avian influenza virus or bird flu virus).
 H7 normally circulates amongst avian populations with some variants known to occasionally infect humans.
 An H7N9 virus was first reported to have infected humans in 2013 in China.